Bekjon777/shibboleth-idp-dockerized/README.md

 ## Authors/Contributors

-This project was developed as part of Unicon's [Open Source Support program](https://unicon.net/support), which is funded by our program subscribers.
+This project was developed as part of Unicon's [Open Source Support program](https://unicon.net/support), which is funded by the program subscribers.
 Professional support/integration assistance for this module is available.
 For more information, visit <https://unicon.net/opensource/shibboleth>.

 * John Gasper (<jgasper@unicon.net>)